Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Introduction

 on sum of the neutrino masses ($\Sigma$).
 The above limit has been obtained in the framework of three degenerate neutrino masses, and a $\Lambda$CDM model.
 The analysis has been done using the combination of the Planck temperature power spectrum with Planck polarization, and the Baryon Acoustic Oscillation data.
-On the other hand, KamLAND-Zen experiment has found an improved limit for neutrinoless double-beta ($0\nu\beta\beta$) decay \cite{15}, as $|M|_{ee} <(0.061-0.165)eV$ at 90$\%$ (or $<2\sigma$) CL, where
+On the other hand, KamLAND-Zen experiment has found an improved limit for neutrinoless double-beta ($0\nu\beta\beta$) decay \cite{16}, as $|M_{ee}|$ $ <(0.061-0.165) eV$ at 90$\%$ (or $<2\sigma$) CL, where

-The effective mass, in Eq.
-(2), is just the absolute value of $M_{ee}$ component of the neutrino mass matrix.
+The effective mass, in Eq. \ref{eq2}, is just the absolute value of $M_{ee}$ component of the neutrino mass matrix.
 The observation of $0\nu\beta\beta$ decay, in future, would determine the Majorana nature of neutrinos.
+For recent searches on $0\nu\beta\beta$ decay see Refs.\cite{16,17,18,19, 20}.
+The sensitivities of these searches correspond to mass scales in the so-called quasi-degenerate mass region.
+Further improvement will allow $|M_{ee}|$ to be probed below 50 meV, starting to constrain the inverted mass hierarchy region under the assumption that neutrinos are Majorana particles.

-For updated reviews on $0\nu\beta\beta$ decay see Refs.\cite{16,17,18,19}.
-The above statistical data from different neutrino experiments is taken at considerably higher CL, and hence appears to be promising as far as exploring the flavor structure of neutrino mass matrix is concerned.
+The above statistical datas from different neutrino related experiments have been taken at considerably higher CL, and hence appears to be promising as far as exploring the flavor structure of neutrino mass matrix is concerned.
 The construction of mass matrix is necessary for model building, which, in turn, may unravel the underlying dynamics of neutrino masses, mixing and CP violation.
 In this context, the texture zero approach has been widely followed in the literature.
-In particular, texture two zeros have been relatively more successful in both flavor as well as in non flavor basis \cite{20,21,22,23,24,25,26}.
-Apart from higher predicting power among the textures zeros, two zero mass matrices, in the flavor basis, can easily result from underlying flavor symmetries \cite{27,28} and, in addition, can be realized within the framework of the see-saw mechanism \cite{28,29}.
-Moreover, they can, also, be obtained in the context of GUTs based on SO(10) \cite{30}.
+In particular, texture two zeros have been relatively more successful in both flavor as well as in non flavor basis \cite{21,22,23,24,25,26, 27}.
+Apart from higher predicting power among the textures zeros, two zero mass matrices, in the flavor basis, can easily result from underlying flavor symmetries \cite{28,29} and, in addition, can be realized within the framework of the see-saw mechanism \cite{29,30}.
+Moreover, they can, also, be obtained in the context of GUTs based on SO(10) \cite{31}.
 Thus, the study of texture two zeros is highly motivated on theoretical fronts.